 The Company is in the development stage, and, to date, has been principally engaged in research and development activities.
 The Company has not generated a significant amount of operating revenue and, as reflected in the financial statements, at March 31, 1996, the Company had incurred operating losses since inception of \$7,313,168.
 The Company has incurred additional losses since that date, and as a result of the developmental nature of its business can be expected to sustain substantial additional operating losses.
 The likelihood of the success of the Company must be considered in light of the expenses, difficulties and delays frequently encountered in starting a new business, particularly since the Company will be engaged in the research, development, production and marketing of new products and technologies which will utilize new and unproven methods and which may require many years and substantial expenditures to complete.
-There can be no assurance that the Company will be successful in developing, manufacturing or marketing (directly or through third parties) any products or technologies, there can be no assurance that the Company will generate sufficient revenues from the sale or licensing of such products and technologies to be profitable.
+There can be no assurance that the Company will be successful in developing, manufacturing or marketing (directly or through third parties) any products or technology.
+Even if the Company is able to successfully develop new products or technologies, there can be no assurance that the Company will generate sufficient revenues from the sale or licensing of such products and technologies to be profitable.
 See "MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS" and "BUSINESS" and the financial statements included in this Prospectus.